Hydrofoiling: Can you change your rear wing?

 One common reason to change a rear wing is to either gain stability or enhance the maneuverability of the foil.
 Generally speaking, the larger the rear wing wingspan, the more roll stability you will gain.
 The longer the chord dimension (leading edge to trailing edge) the more pitch stability you will gain.
 Conversely, smaller wingspans and narrower chords will make for a faster reaction in their roll and pitch directions.

-For example the Liquid Force Happy foil requires a bit more speed to gain stability than I typically like, especially in the pitch direction.
-This is largely due to it’s anemic rear wing that forces a heavy back foot until top speeds are reached.
-Rather than wear out your back foot or riding faster than alway necessary.
-Adding a Liquid Force Rocket rear wing with double the chord length balances out the foil and makes it tons of fun at moderate speeds.
-The Rocket is slightly wider in it’s wingspan so it does gain a little extra roll stability but since you can ride more comfortably at lower speeds with a balanced stance, the foil feels more free and playful.
+For example, the Liquid Force Happy foil requires a bit more speed to gain stability than I typically like, especially in the pitch direction.
+This is largely due to its anemic rear wing that forces a heavy back foot until top speeds are reached.
+Rather than wear out your back foot or riding faster than is always necessary, adding a Liquid Force Rocket rear wing with double the chord length balances out the foil and makes it tons of fun at moderate speeds.
+The Rocket is slightly wider in its wingspan so it does gain a little extra roll stability, but since you can ride more comfortably at lower speeds with a balanced stance, the foil feels more free and playful.

 A rear wing with anhedral (downward) or dihedral (upward) curve can also have a similar result.
 Anhedral curved rear wings will add roll stability.
-Too much anhedral curve, especially with paired with an anhedral front wing can lead to decreased yaw; a “tracky” feeling or stiff turning foil at higher speeds, similar to a quad fin setup on a surfboard.
-Anhedral rear wings are also beneficial in directing water flow during pumping making them common in Surf and SUP applications where low speed performance is prized.
+Too much anhedral curve, especially when paired with an anhedral front wing, can lead to decreased yaw: a “tracky” feeling or stiff-turning foil at higher speeds, similar to a quad fin setup on a surfboard.
+Anhedral rear wings are also beneficial in directing water flow during pumping, making them common in surf and SUP applications where low speed performance is prized.

 GoFoil Kai and Iwa hydrofoil rear wings

-Dihedral rear wings are less common since they can feel tippy due to their reduced roll stability and decrease the effective lift without adding additional top speed.
-It is more common to see Dihedral curves used in conjunction to an anhedral curve.
-By placing the anhedral curve in the middle and Dihedral curve on the outside designers can harmonize the effects of each design.
+Dihedral rear wings are less common since they can feel tippy due to their reduced roll stability and because they decrease the effective lift without adding additional top speed.
+It is more common to see dihedral curves used in conjunction with an anhedral curve.
+By placing the anhedral curve in the middle and the dihedral curve on the outside, designers can harmonize the effects of each design.
 This hybrid design can be found in the most popular rear wing design in foiling thus far, the Slingshot 42.